 “No astronomical fallacy is more untenable, and none has been more pertinaciously adhered to, than that of the absolute illumination of the Universe of Stars.
 The reasons for limitation, as I have already assigned them, à priori, seem to me unanswerable; but, not to speak of these, observation assures us that there is, in numerous directions around us, certainly, if not in all, a positive limit—or, at the very least, affords us no basis whatever for thinking otherwise.
 Were the succession of stars endless, then the background of the sky would present us an uniform luminosity, like that displayed by the Galaxy—since there could be absolutely no point, in all that background, at which would not exist a star.
 The only mode, therefore, in which, under such a state of affairs, we could comprehend the voids which our telescopes find in innumerable directions, would be by supposing the distance of the invisible background so immense that no ray from it has yet been able to reach us at all.
 That this may be so, who shall venture to deny?
 I maintain, simply, that we have not even the shadow of a reason for believing that it is so.”

-- MEANS -- Jesuits, 'military troops of Vatican', historically known poisoners, vow to "extirpate" Protestants, Freemasons and non-Catholic heretics
+- MEANS -- Jesuits, 'military troops of Vatican', historically known poisoners, vow to "extirpate" Protestants, Freemasons and non-Catholic heretics.

-- OPPORTUNITY -- Still-touted poker-playing good friend and long-time neighbor of Jesuits
+- OPPORTUNITY -- Still-touted poker-playing good friend and long-time neighbor of Jesuits.

 Were these ideas alternately pre-empting and confounding the Jesuits' fledgling cosmological "psyence" silenced by poesoning?

-A CURIOUSLY LINGERING COVER-UP --
+IF NOT, THEN WHY THE CURIOUSLY LINGERING SUBTLE COVER-UP --

 - EUREKA is suspiciously absent from nearly all publications available at the Poe museum.
 Signalling need for deeper careful investigation, devious omission hallmarks Jesuit handywork in mislead and mind-control.